 Craig’s Verdict: It could be argued that because a poor quality camera was used the ‘ghost’ could be caused by light seepage.
 There are certainly no signs of retouching or superimposed images.
 What is convincing is the fact that all of you felt something strange was going on at the location which already had a reputation for being haunted.
 The noises, the atmosphere and the sighting of the ghost cat all suggest that there were paranormal phenomena present.
 I am inclined to believe that this is a ghost captured on camera.

 Strange Haunted House Picture

 Craig’s Verdict: To be honest I think that this is simply a reflection.
 If you look to the left of the picture there’s a white sheen – which suggests to me that this picture has been taken through glass.
 Someone could have walked behind you and your camera caught their reflection.
 However, there is certainly a spooky element to this picture when you consider the story of the dead owner of the house.
 Sarah Winchester was the wife of William Winchester who made his fortune from the famous ‘Winchester Repeating Rifle’.
-Sarah believed she was cursed and spent much of her life doing weird things to her house to keep evil spirits away.
-Tragedy struck her family many times and blaming the evil spirits, Sarah turned to many mediums, priests and Spiritualists to exorcise her home.
-What I find intriguing is that the face in the photo is in some ways quite similar to that of the dead Sarah Winchester.
-PHOTO CREDIT: Winchester Mystery House, San Jose, CA
+Sarah believed she was cursed and spent much of her life doing weird things in her house to keep evil spirits away.
+Tragedy struck her family many times and blaming the evil spirits, Sarah turned to many mediums, priests, and Spiritualists to exorcise her home.
+What I find intriguing is that the face in the photo is in some ways quite like that of the dead Sarah Winchester.
+PHOTO CREDIT: Winchester Mystery House, San José, CA

 NOTES: Camera: Sony DSC-P72 Digital camera